top of page

 What happens if you are unable to complete the trek?

-If you realise that you are unable to go further, or your guide advises that you must descend due to altitude sickness, you will either rest in the tea houses until you feel well enough to walk back down, or directly bein to descend, escorted by a guide and porter.
+If you realise that you are unable to go further, or your guide advises that you must descend due to altitude sickness, you will either rest in the tea houses until you feel well enough to walk back down, or directly begin to descend, escorted by a guide and porter.

 In an emergency situation where you need to be evacuated due to acute altitude sickness, illness, or injury, a helicopter will be called.
 Helicopter pads are everywhere on the EBC trail, and there are dozens of rescue helicopters being used in this region every day.
 So they will be able to get to you usually within an hour, and either drop you off at Lukla airport in 15 minutes, where you willl go to Lukla hospital, or take you straight to Kathmandu Hospital, which is a 1 hour flight.